Canon 760D vs G1X Mark II

 Review summary: Canon 760D vs G1X Mark II

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 760D and the Canon G1 X Mark II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 760D:

 - More detail: Offers more megapixels (24 vs 13MP) with a 39% higher linear resolution.

 - Better image quality: Scores substantially higher (12 points) in the DXO overall assessment.